xaleza/exercise_ttt-rest/server/README.md

 This is a REST implementation of the Tic Tac Toe game.

+The server depends on the contract module, where the messages shared between server and client are defined.

 ## Instructions for using Maven

-To install and run the server:
+To compile and run the server:

 ```
-mvn install exec:java
+mvn compile exec:java
 ```